ndimitrov04/TranslEYEtor/README.md

 compatible with CPU only systems as well as AMD GPUs and NVidia GPUs.

-Fully local, does not even connect to the internet after installation.
+Fully local.
 Everything happens on your system.
+(Internet connection required only for first time use, LLM and OCR models must be downloaded to system to use entirely offline.)

 Simply hold CTRL+SHIFT and drag your mouse over any area of your screen - Images, Video Frames, Text - and watch it be translated!

 ![alt text](https://cdn.prod.website-files.com/6605a1208312719eb249cef4/6a27b837a2786d96aa8e557e_transleyetor.png)

 ## Current Version
+V0.5.5 - Alpha <br>
+- App fully reworked
+- TranslEYEtor now support multiprocessing
+- Translation now runs on a seperate server
+- Users can now interrupt translations
+- App startup speed greatly increased
+- Added tray indicator light for translation state
+(in progress, ready, unavailable)
+- Installation is now a one-click operation

+## Version History
 V0.4 - Alpha <br>
 - Added basic GUI and tray app
 - Added installer

-## Version History
 V0.3 - Alpha <br>
 - Translator is now literally 500% faster!
 - Program now has both AMD and NVidia GPU support for text translation